sergio-sastre/ComposablePreviewScanner/README.md

 > So for this case, you'd have to convert locale "b+zh+Hans+CN" to "zh-Hans-CN" in order to use it with AndroidUiTestingUtils

 ## Advanced Usage
-AndroidComposablePreviewScanner also provides a class to customize the name of the generated screenshots based on its Preview Info.
+ComposablePreviewScanner also provides a class to customize the name of the generated screenshots based on its Preview Info.
 By default, it does not include the Preview Info in the screenshot file name if it is the same as its default value, but it can be configured to behave differently.
 That means, for @Preview(showBackground = false), showBackground would not be included in the screenshot file name since it is the default.